nettybun/haptic/readme.md

 Haptic is split into a few different imports to help both bundled and unbundled development.
 The `haptic/dom` package handles rendering TSX and also supports a patch function to update content.
 This supports any reactivity library.
-Haptic comes with its own reactive library packaged as `haptic/wire`.
-The `haptic` package is Haptic DOM with Haptic Wire set as the reactivity engine.
-It also modifies the JSX namespace to accepts cores as element attributes and children.
+Haptic comes with its own reactive state library `haptic/state`.
+The `haptic` package is Haptic DOM with Haptic State targeted as the reactivity library by modifying the JSX namespace to accepts signals and wires as attributes and children.

 ### Reactivity